jalik/js-schema/README.md

 ## Checking field's type

 The type of a field can be checked with the following option:
-- `type: Array or Boolean or Number or String or Schema`
+- `type: 'array' or Boolean or Number or String or Schema`

 ```js
 import Schema from '@jalik/schema';